 What Should I Do Now?

 The only way to have your assets depreciated properly is to have a detailed engineering-based cost segregation study performed on your property.
-Since 1993, McGuire Sponsel (formerly Ernst & Morris Consulting Group, Inc.) has been providing hundreds of CPA firms and clients across the country with our engineering approach to cost segregation, which includes our work paper documentation and detailed engineering-based report that has survived IRS audits for nearly 25 years.
-Our professionals possess over 150 years of combined cost segregation experience.
-So, if you have any questions about accelerated depreciation, give us a call to today at 1-800-COSTSEG or fill out a form here.
+For more than 25 years, the professionals at McGuire Sponsel have been providing hundreds of CPA firms and clients across the country with our engineering approach to cost segregation, which includes our work paper documentation and detailed engineering-based report that has held up to the scrutiny of IRS audits.
+If you have any questions about accelerated depreciation, give us a call or fill out the form below.